cucumber-attic/website/apps/dynamic/views/_posts/announcing-cucumber-jvm-4-2-0.md

 ## Anonymous Parameter Types ##

-In Cucumber-JVM 2.x it was possible to capture any string have it converted to a type instance.
+In Cucumber-JVM 2.x it was possible to capture any string and have it converted to a type instance.
 This functionality relied on XStream which has been removed with the introduction of Cucumber Expressions in Cucumber 3.0.
 Now it is coming back.
 After installing an object mapper these step definitions should mostly